Skip to Content

 It sure gets cold in the mountains

-Flashlight – Sunrise hikes and even just being at Lake Louise requires a flashlight.
-Be sure to bring a good quality one that gives off enough light.
+Flashlight – Sunrise hikes and even just being at Lake Louise early in the morning will require a flashlight.

 Hiking boots – You can get snow in fall around Larch season so having hiking boots is a great idea for wet, slushy, or icy conditions.